-Of course, if you’re heading to Notting Hill you’ll probably curious about Notting Hill Carnival.
+Of course, if you’re heading to Notting Hill you’re probably curious about the Notting Hill Carnival.

-If you so happen to find yourself in the area at the end of August then you have no excuse not to celebrate.
-So grab your most colorful fit and spend the day eating away, watching street performers, and dancing away to Caribbean beats.
+If you just so happen to find yourself in the area at the end of August then you have no excuse not to celebrate.
+So grab your most colourful fit and spend the day eating away, watching street performers, and dancing away to Caribbean beats.

 In fact, more than one million people attend carnival weekend.
 So trust me when I say, it’s a good time.

 Things to do in Notting Hill Map

 Well, that’s all from me.
 Let me know what things you get up in Notting Hill at @candaceabroad!